YEAST: Yet Another Sequential Test: Introduction

-The remainder of this paper is structured as follows: Section~\ref{sec:related} discusses related work.
+The remainder of this paper is structured as follows.
+Section~\ref{sec:related} reviews related work.
 Section~\ref{sec:sst} introduces the proposed method, explains its derivation, and then presents its formal theory.
-Section~\ref{sec:ext} shows how our method can be modified to handle unequal experiment groups or to distribute its sensitivity across the duration of the experiment.
-In Section~\ref{sec:simulations}, we investigate the performance of our sequential test in the framework of a recent simulation study.
-In Section~\ref{sec:validation}, we assess the correctness of the proposed method using real-world data from a major online fashion platform.
-Section~\ref{sec:case-study} illustrates the effectiveness of the proposed method with a case study from the fashion platform.
-Section~\ref{sec:limitations} discusses the limitations of the proposed approach and Section~\ref{sec:conclusion} concludes.
+In Section~\ref{sec:validation}, we assess the correctness of the proposed method using a semi-synthetic experiment (based on a public real-world data set).
+Section~\ref{sec:limitations} discusses the limitations of the proposed approach, and Section~\ref{sec:conclusion} concludes.